kaayr1m/sparelabs-challenge/README.md

 #### Questions
 1. What new technologies did you learn to complete this challenge?
+- git-secret: used to hide `.env` with important secret keys (i.e mapbox token)
 2. Was there anything you found specifically challenging or time consuming?